xyperine/Icons-Creator/README.md

 Low-level components:

 - `IconsCreatorInternalSceneHandler` - generates an internal scene named *Icons_Creation*, loads it, closes it, and places the objects on the internal scene.
-- `IconsCreatorCameraUtility` - adjusts camera position, rotation, orthographic size and provides camera view texture.
+- `IconsCreatorCamera` - adjusts camera position, rotation, orthographic size and provides camera view texture.
 - `IconsSaver` - saves camera view as a sprite asset.

 Core processes:

 - Every time the tool window is opened, `IconsCreator` asks `IconsCreatorInternalSceneHandler` to create the internal scene if it is missing.
-- To draw the preview `IconsCreator` makes `IconsCreatorInternalSceneHandler` and `IconsCreatorCameraUtility` work together to place the first object from the *Objects* list on the internal scene and retrieve the camera view from that scene.
+- To draw the preview `IconsCreator` makes `IconsCreatorInternalSceneHandler` and `IconsCreatorCamera` work together to place the first object from the *Objects* list on the internal scene and retrieve the camera view from that scene.
 - When creating icons, the "preview" procedure mentioned above is applied for every object from the *Objects* list.
 Then `IconsSaver` saves every retrieved camera view texture as a sprite asset with all user specified properties to the *Assets/Textures/Icons* folder created by the tool.

 ### Testing